clone206/dsd2dxd/README.md

   -p, --path <PATH>
           Output directory path for converted PCM files.
-          Directory must already exist but any subdirectories will be created as needed [default: same as input file] -c, --channels <CHANNELS>
+          Directory must already exist but any subdirectories will be created as needed.
+Artwork files will be copied to the output directories. [default: same as input file] -c, --channels <CHANNELS>
           Number of channels [default: 2]
   -f, --fmt <FORMAT>